marilark/Cai-Board/Recipes/Kuzu-Binder-Recommended.md

 # Cai Board:

 ### Purpose of Material
-a paper-based modeling material that can replace extruded polystyrene
+Cai Board is a paper-based modeling material that can replace extruded polystyrene foam.

 #### Pros:
-cheaper, reduces plastic consumption and the amount of paper and plastic that gets thrown into landfills, you won't be breathing in as many microplastics
+Cai Board: cheaper, reduces plastic consumption and the amount of paper and plastic that gets thrown into landfills, you won't be breathing in as many microplastics
+Cai Board made form kuzu: compared to other binders, kuzu can produce better results when it comes to minimizing tearout from sawing and sanding.
+And unlike other binders that are almost as good at making a carvable foam-replacer, it does not stick as much to molds.
+And since kuzu is plant derived without being so highly processed as to become a semi-synthetic compound, it is fully biodegradable and compostable.

 #### Cons:
-heavier than a lot of modeling foams, can't be cut on a hot wire
+It's heavier than a lot of modeling foams and can't be cut on a hot wire.

 ---

 ### Recipe

 #### Ingredients, waste materials **bolded**:
-- **27g or 6 sheets of 8.5”x11” waste paper**
+- **waste paper**
-- about 300mL water
+- kuzu
 - +300mL (1-1/4c) water

 #### Equipment: